cisagov/cool-sharedservices-cdm/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-sharedservices-cdm/workflows/build/badge.svg)](https://github.com/cisagov/cool-sharedservices-cdm/actions)

-This is a Terraform deployment for creating the site-to-site VPN tunnel between the COOL and the CDM (Virtual Enterprise Network Operations Manager) environment in the COOL Shared Services account.
+This is a Terraform deployment for creating the site-to-site VPN tunnel between the COOL and the CDM (Continuous Diagnostics and Mitigation) environment in the COOL Shared Services account.
 This deployment should be applied immediately after [cisagov/cool-sharedservices-networking](https://github.com/cisagov/cool-sharedservices-networking), and before [cisagov/cool-sharedservices-freeipa](https://github.com/cisagov/cool-sharedservices-freeipa)